hyaliyun/Google-Docs/website/learn/classes/index.md

 #### Constructor

 The {{jsxref("Classes/constructor", "constructor")}} method is a special method for creating and initializing an object created with a class.
-There can only be one special method with the name "constructor" in a class — a {{jsxref("SyntaxError")}} is thrown if the class contains more than one occurrence of a `constructor` method.
+There can only be one special method with the name "constructor" in a class — a  is thrown if the class contains more than one occurrence of a `constructor` method.

 A constructor can use the [`super`](/Web/JavaScript/Reference/Operators/super) keyword to call the constructor of the super class.